codibre/fluent-iterable/README.md

 }
 ```

-## Punctual transformations

-Maybe you're interested in doing only one transformation without the need to chain another ones.
-In this case, you can use the same functions offered through _fluent_ and _fluentAsync_ using the exported objects _helper_ and _asyncHelper_ :)

 ## Merging stream, async iterables and async iterators

 Due to Readables also being async iterables, it can be very useful, if you have a scenario where you have many streams being dealt with and you need to combine all results, you can use _asyncHelper.merge_ or _asyncHelper.mergeCatching_ for it!
 The difference between them is that, with _mergeCatching_, you can continue to receive chunks from non concluded async iterables/readables, even if one of them throws an error, while _merge_, in the other hand, will throw an error at the first error received.